lukasrgr/humidity_control/README.md

 Here are some directories that may contain interesting files.
 All of these contain a separate, more detailed readme:
 * /3d_objects/: The printable case as STLs.
 * /esp_code/: The ESP8266 code measuring values and controlling the dehumidifier.
+* /tcpSocket/:
-* /tcpSocket/: The Python socket server, that handles incoming data from the ESP.
+* - Python socket server, that handles incoming data from the ESP.
 Writes into a database.
+* - Python socket server, that handles incoming requests from Frontend, executes a query in the database, formats the result and sends this back to frontend.
 * /ui/: The user interface.
 * /wiring/: A basic wiring diagram.
 * /pics/: Some images.